 What is a building automation system (BAS)?
-A BAS is a system that can control a facility’s heating, ventilation, and air conditioning (HVAC), in addition to lighting, security, and other critical building components.
+A BAS is a system that controls a facility’s heating, ventilation, and air conditioning (HVAC), in addition to lighting, security, and other critical building components.
 Often, optimizing a building’s BAS results in energy savings and an increase in sustainability.

 Read more about BAS:

 What is a building energy management system (BEMS)?
 A BEMS is a system that monitors and controls the energy requirements of a building.
-An effective BEMS will collect the necessary data and provide information for FMs to make adjustments to the system to use as little energy as possible while maintaining comfort and production levels.
+An effective BEMS will collect the necessary data and provide information for facility managers to make adjustments to the system to use as little energy as possible while maintaining comfort and production levels.

-What is building information modeling?
-Building information modeling (BIM) is an intelligent 3D model-based process that provides insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.
+What is building information modeling (BIM)?
+BIM is an intelligent 3D model-based process that provides insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.

 Read more about BIM: